OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/profiles/payment-initiation-api-profile.md

 #### Static Enumerations

-The definitions for enumerations used in the Payment APIs can be found [here](https://github.com/OpenBankingUK/External_internal_CodeSets)
+The definitions and values for enumerations used in the Payment APIs can be found [here](https://github.com/OpenBankingUK/External_internal_CodeSets)

 #### ISO Enumerations